Bude Castle Heritage Centre Museum

 History, tourist information, and nearby accommodation

 Bude Castle is the former home of Sir Goldsworthy Gurney, Cornwall's 'Forgotten Genius' and inventor of the Steam Carriage.
-Gurney was a remarkable 19th century inventor, engineer, and scientist.
+Gurney was a remarkable 19th-century inventor, engineer, and scientist.
 Gurney was inspired by another Cornish engineer, Richard Trevithick, and came up with numerous inventions and innovations that changed British life.

-Gurney was a native of Padstow, and trained as a surgeon, but his passion for engineering led him to London and to a career of inventions that challenged tradition.
+Gurney was a native of Padstow and trained as a surgeon, but his passion for engineering led him to London and to a career of inventions that challenged tradition.
 He invented the original 'limelight' used to illuminate theatres, he created gas heating and lighting systems, lighthouse signalling systems, and even came up with a new piano design using glass strings.
 He created a ventilation system for mines which was adopted by many mines in his native Cornwall.

 His best-known invention was a steam-driven vehicle dubbed the 'homeless steam carriage'.
 One of his carriages was driven from London to Bath and back in 1829.
-The trip took 2 days, and the carriage sped along at 5 mph, but at the time it was the longest journey made under steam power.
+The trip took two days, and the carriage sped along at 5 mph, but at the time it was the longest journey made under steam power.
 Gurney's steam mechanism was incorporated into George Stephenson's famous 'Rocket' locomotive, but Stephenson received all the acclaim.
 Gurney launched his own Gurney Steam Carriage Company, which enjoyed great success until the advent of the railroad system.

 One of his most innovative ideas involved his own home of Bude Castle, where he invented a completely new system of lighting known as the Bude Light, an exceptionally bright light made by injecting a stream of oxygen into an oil flame.
-So succesful was the Bude Light that it was used to illuminate Trafalgar Square, Pall Mall, and the Houses of Parliament.
+So successful was the Bude Light that it was used to illuminate Trafalgar Square, Pall Mall, and the Houses of Parliament.

 A colourful modern sculpture in the castle grounds is named after The Bude Light.
 The sculpture was designed by local artists Carole Vincent and Anthony Fanshawe.
 It is made of cast concrete with fibre optic lights embedded into it.
 The sculpture is in the shape of a slender cone and was unveiled by HRH the Duke of Gloucester in 2000.